1976 Philadelphia Eagles season: Invincible

 The season was featured in the 2006 film Invincible.
 The film was about wide receiver and special teamer Vince Papale, portrayed by Mark Wahlberg, who was signed after receiving an invite to training camp after his success with the fledgling World Football League (WFL) team, the Philadelphia Bell.
-The film also feature the hiring of Dick Vermeil, portrayed by Greg Kinnear, and his first training camp with the team.
+The film also featured the hiring of Dick Vermeil, portrayed by Greg Kinnear, and his first training camp with the team.
 The movie also showed multiple preseason games, as well as the Eagles' road game against the Dallas Cowboys and their first victory of the season over the New York Giants.
 In 1976, the gung-ho new coach of football's hapless Philadelphia Eagles, Dick Vermeil, held open tryouts.
 Papale's fumble recovery for a touchdown against the Giants did actually happen, however the touchdown was nullified as it was ruled a muffed punt, which can't be advanced.
 As is typical with movies based on a true story however, several other events depicted in the movie, never happened.